 A Victorian mini Greenhouse gives you the aesthetic and plenty of growing space, without occupying too much area in a bijou garden.

-Our Victorian Classic Glasshouses are small Victorian Greenhouses for compact to medium-sized gardens, with ample interiors to grow a good variety of plants, fruits and flowers.
+Our Victorian Classic Glasshouses are compact, allowing medium-sized gardens to grow a good variety of plants, fruits and flowers.

 Large Victorian Greenhouse

-Size is important but it’s not the only factor when choosing a Victorian Greenhouse.
-Here are a few more things to keep in mind.
-For even more ideas, read our guide How to Choose a Greenhouse.
+Size is important but not the only factor when choosing a Victorian style Greenhouse.
+Here are several things to consider when buying a Victorian era Greenhouse.

-Try to align your Greenhouse where it will get plenty of sunlight all day long and all year round, and you’ll maximise your growing opportunities.
+To maximise your growing opportunities, place your Greenhouse where it will get plenty of sunlight all day and year-round.

-A lean-to Victorian Greenhouse attached to house walls can retain heat particularly well, as the bricks warm up in the daytime then release that warmth into the Greenhouse interior overnight.
+A lean-to Victorian Greenhouse attached to house walls can retain heat particularly well, as the bricks warm up in the daytime and then release the warmth into the Victorian Greenhouse interior overnight.

-Hartley Botanic Victorian traditional Greenhouses include many different designs with peaked and pyramid roofs, entrance porches, and decorative touches such as crestings and finials.
-You can see our full range of Victorian Glasshouses here.
+Hartley Botanic Victorian style Greenhouses include many different designs.
+Choose between a range of peaked and pyramid roofs, entrance porches, and decorative touches such as crestings and finials.